Research Associateship Program (RAP)

 When the NRC review is complete, you will see a change in the status of your application from Active to either: NRC Recommended - Lab Decision Pending or Not Recommended (see below).
 To view the review schedule and see when the review results will be available visit the RAP homepage.

 NRC Recommended - Lab Decision Pending - This means that your application passed the NRC review, making you eligible to be further considered for an award.
 You will be able to see your review score and reviewers' comments on your application.
 The agency to which you applied will generally make award decisions within 6 to 8 weeks from the time the review is finalized, although in some cases it may take longer.
 Award decisions are based on your rank among other applicants and the availability of funding.
 The NRC is not able to provide you with details regarding the status of these funding decisions.
 (See FAQ's for more information)

 Not Recommended by NRC Panels - Your application was reviewed by NRC Panels and based on an established cutoff, your average score was below that required for recommendation for an award.
 As a result, you cannot be considered for an Associateship award at this time and must wait one year before reapplying.
 You will be able to see your review score and reviewers' comments on your application.

 When award decisions are made, applicants who are NRC Recommended will see status changes to one of two categories:

 NRC Offered Award - The agency to which you applied has authorized you to receive an award.
 You have been, or will be, contacted by NRC staff with award details.*

-No Offer - Lab Funds Not Available - The agency to which you applied is not able to offer you an award at the present time.
+No Offer - Award Not Authorized by Lab - The agency to which you applied is not able to offer you an award at the present time.
 You may reapply to any NRC Research Opportunity in any subsequent review cycle.